DC Optimal Power Flow

 By utilizing the cost!

-functions, users have the flexibility to modify the objective function by adjusting polynomial or linear piecewise cost coefficients or by changing the type of polynomial or linear piecewise function employed.
+functions, users have the flexibility to modify the objective function by adjusting polynomial or piecewise linear cost coefficients or by changing the type of polynomial or piecewise linear function employed.
 For instance, consider Generator 3

 , which incorporates a piecewise cost structure with two segments.
 Now, we can define a polynomial function for this generator and activate it by specifying the keyword active = 2